 Bonus, Unchurchy List

 These things make all of the real lists, but churches still ignore these facts.
-This year’s college graduates don’t remember…
+This year’s high school graduates don’t remember…

 - Life Before Mobile